Calculating the Pair Correlation Function in Python

 Now we will examine the pair correlation function of a highly ordered array of particles.
 These particles are hexagonally packed, which is mathematically proven to be the highest-density arrangement for circles on a plane.

-The pair correlation function now shows the large amount of order in the particles.
+The pair correlation function now reflects the large amount of order in the particles.
 If you draw a circle surrounded by hexagonally packed circles and do a little geometry, you can see that each “spike” corresponds to the center-center distance between the reference circle and another circle.

 Three-Dimensional Pair Correlation (Radial Distribution) Function